 Knowledge20ft 35366

-VFB pitbull-34036When Grinding Mills age, the location in the shell for liner bolt nuts can become worn.
+VFB pitbull-34036When grinding mills age, the location of the liner bolt nuts in the shell can become worn.
 This can cause slurry leakage.
 Slurry leakage is a real problem.
-It cuts through the shell and makes the leak grow and grow: a viscous cycle.
-By using our Pitbull™, this can mitigate any more damage from happening until there can be a complete repair of the hole created from a bolt boring around.
+It cuts through the shell and makes the leak grow and grow: a vicious cycle.
+Using our Pitbull™ Torque Liner Washer can mitigate any more damage from happening until there can be a complete repair of the hole created by a bolt boring around.

 Our Pitbull™ Liner Washer grips and holds like no other washer can.
-The Pitbull™ Liner Washer is one of our most popular washers because they hold like a “pitbull’s bite”, and provides that stable platform needed in worn areas.
-In addition, for bolt diameters of: 1 ¼”, 1 ½”, 2″ (M48 and M52), we even have an Oversized Pitbull™ made to cover a badly worn bolt hole area, on the shell.
+This sealing washer with teeth is one of our most popular washers because it holds like a “pitbull’s bite”, and provides that stable platform needed in worn areas.
+In addition, for bolt diameters of 1 ¼”, 1 ½”, 2″ (M48 and M52), we even have an Oversized Pitbull™ made to cover a badly worn bolt hole area, on the shell.

 VFB pitbull-34047